codio/site/source/docs/tuts/publish/classes.html.md

 full_width: true
 ---

-Once you have set up your Courses and Modules, they are accessible via the Courses and Modules links in the main dashbaord.
-However, you may want to assign Modules to classes for easier access by your students.
+If you are using Codio's classes then you will want to assign a course module to a class.

-Please refer to [Adding Module to a class](/docs/dashboard/classes/class-module-add/) for details.
+Please refer to [Adding a module to a class](/docs/dashboard/classes/class-module-add/) for details.